SCSO: Man arrested after pointing gun at neighbors who attempted to retrieve dog

 BRISTOL, Tenn. — A Sullivan County man has been arrested after his neighbors told authorities that he pointed a rifle at them as they went to retrieve their dog.

-Travis Jones reportedly told the couple "I will kill you and your dog."
+Jones is accused of telling the couple “I will kill you and your dog.”

 Be the first to know